Lanarkshire derby: Motherwell vs Airdrie

 Traditionally known as the 'north-south' derby.
-The most recent meeting between the two teams was when they met in the Scottish Cup in 2007.
+The most recent meeting between the two teams was when they met in the NL Cup in 2023, with Airdrie running out 4-0 victors.

 The pair memorably met in the semi-final of the 1974–75 Scottish Cup, when Motherwell were going through a golden spell under then-manager Willie McLean.
 Airdrie caused an upset by winning and going through to the cup final.

 This match was always a regularity when the now-defunct Lanarkshire Cup was evident in Scottish football, and in some instances, this match would be the final.
 As of the close of the competition in 1996, Airdrie had 33 cup wins compared to Motherwell's 32 in the 127 years of the competition being in place, emphasising at the time how big the two clubs were in Lanarkshire.

 Since the original Airdrieonians were dissolved in 2002 and reborn as Airdrie United (now again referred to as Airdrieonians), the clubs have only met once in a competitive match, the Scottish Cup Third Round tie on 7 January 2007 at New Broomfield, with Motherwell winning 1–0 and Richie Foran the scorer.
 The crowd that day were 5,924, a current record-attendance for a match at New Broomfield involving the new Airdrieonians.

 Owen Coyle, Alan Gow, Lee Hollis and Kenny Black are examples of players that have played for both clubs.
 Coyle and Black are also part of only a handful of players to have played for both the original Airdrieonians as well as the new Airdrieonians.

 The two teams were drawn into the same group in the 2020–21 Scottish League Cup, ensuring their first meeting in 14 years.
 Despite being two divisions below their rivals, Airdrieonians would walk away with the 3 points in an excellent 2–0 win.